Teeth Extractions in Blacklick, OH

 At Eastpoint Dental, we always do everything we can to help you take care of your natural teeth through preventative care.
 Even if oral decay is present, we will do everything possible to fill the cavity and preserve the tooth.
 Unfortunately, in some situations, the tooth might not be saved.
 In these cases, it might be better for your oral health if we remove the tooth completely.

-Even though many patients are nervous about dental extractions, this procedure has come a long way.
+Even though many patients are nervous about teeth extractions, this procedure has come a long way.
 We have sedation techniques at our disposal, and we will make you as comfortable as possible.
 Learn more about dental extractions below, and reach out to us to make an appointment.

 We Will Save the Tooth When We Can